If you would like to be contacted when our next opportunity to apply opens, please get in touch with us at communityfund@hdcymru.co.uk

 Your Grant Agreement lasts for 1 year after your funding period ends.

-If you would like to be contacted about any future opportunities to apply, please get in touch.
+If you would like to be contacted when our next opportunity to apply opens, please get in touch with us at communityfund@hdcymru.co.uk